THE Tax Law Institute |1717 N Street NW |STE 1|Washington, DC 20036 |+1(202) 800-9230

 +1 (202) 800-9230

-"Dedicated to PUBLIC education and the public interest before the IRS and U.S. Tax Court"
+"Dedicated to ADVANCING PUBLIC education and the public interest before the IRS and United states Tax Court"

 education of federally-Authorized tax practitioners (fatp), Pro Bono Legal Services and Litigation Services as a public service - All Rights Reserved.
 The Tax Law Institute is an IRS Approved Provider of Continuing Education (CE), RS7E4, in Federal Tax Law and Tax Bar and Trial Preparation.
 TLI is approved to prepare federally-authorized tax professionals, who may claim the federally authorized tax practitioner privilege.
 Under the law, the term 'federally authorized tax practitioner' (FATP) means an individual authorized under Federal law to practice before the Internal Revenue Service where the practice is subject to Federal regulation under 31 U.S.C. § 330.
 The Tax Law Institute has entered into an agreement with the Internal Revenue Service, to meet the requirements of 31 C.F.R., § 10.6(g), covering maintenance of attendance records, retention of program outlines, qualifications of instructors, and length of class hours.
 This agreement does not constitute an endorsement by the IRS as to the quality of the program or its contribution to the professional competence of the enrolled individual.
 Send mail to - Registered Agents Inc. for the Tax Law Institute Inc. - 1717 N Street, N.W., Ste.
 1, Washington, D.C.
 20036.
 Telephone +1.202.403.0599.